Oppai-Dragon/bot/README.md

 ## Getting Started

-A little digression.
-This bot is made very simple, so you will probably find bugs in its work.

 ### Step 1 - config changes

 After unpacking the repository, in the folder with the files, change the name of the file OurConfig.json to MyConfig.json.
 Now open it.